sentry-demos/component_to_dsn_mux/README.md

 ### IMPORTANT NOTE: This is a code sample, NOT a supported product, use at your own risk.

 ## Description
+A self hosted proxy server written in Golang that serves as a middleware between your app and Sentry.
+This server allows you to route events from one codebase to multiple Sentry projects using a custom tag name called `sentry_relay_component`

 ## Table of Contents